 Are you sleeping enough?

-Last but not least, genetics also plays a role in how the individual regeneration ability turns out to be.
+Last but not least, genetics also plays a major role in how the individual regeneration ability turns out to be.

 The worse your regeneration, the more your performance will suffer.